Someday Stories 8 (in production 2024)

 Production Mentors & Script Consultants

 Each production team will be assigned a production mentor from the New Zealand film industry.
 The mentors will support them as they navigate their creative and logistical journey from commissioned proposal to final cut.

 The scripted drama teams will also be given the opportunity to work with a professional script consultant from the New Zealand film industry.

-Producers for shortlisted applications will need to provide any further evolved or updated documents by 10 January 2022.
+Producers for shortlisted applications will need to provide an evolved or updated document by 12pm on Fri 5th January 2024.

 Availability for Key Production Events

 If you are commissioned, you will need to be available to;